 Grades and exam scores alone do not determine the qualities we desire in applicants.
 LIU Pharmacy desires students who have given of themselves through service to their schools and/or communities, demonstrated leadership among their peers, have special and unique talents beyond academics and who exhibit a desire to learn beyond the classroom.

-Our application includes space for those extracurricular activities that had the most impact on you during high school.
+The community service and extracurricular activities that you would like LIU Pharmacy to review should be entered in your PharmCAS application in the order of importance to you.
+You will be able to list up to 20 activities.
+If you are NOT currently an LIU student the supplemental application includes space for those extracurricular activities that had the most impact on you.
 For each activity we ask that you indicate your level of involvement, leadership positions you may have held and any awards which you may have earned through your involvement.

-Freshmen applicants are required to provide a 250-word minimum personal statement with their applications.
-The personal statement may address a subject that is important or meaningful to you, an issue about which you feel strongly, an experience that has greatly influenced your life or circumstances that you feel are important for the admissions committee to consider.
-The personal statement should be your own work, written by yourself.
-It is a good idea, however, to ask other people that know you well (friends, family members, teachers) to review drafts of your personal statement and hear their ideas as to how well the statement reflects yourself and your views on whatever topic you have chosen to write about.
+All personal statements should be your own work, written by yourself.
+It is a good idea, however, to ask other people that know you well (friends, family members, teachers) to review drafts of your personal statement and hear their ideas as to how well the statement reflects yourself and your views on the topics you have chosen to write about.

-One of the most important parts of your application package will be a letter of recommendation.
-For freshmen applicants one letter of recommendation is required.
-Since you are not writing the letter it might seem as though this is the easiest part of putting together your application.
+One of the most important parts of your application package will be the letters of recommendation.
+For applicants to the professional program two letters of recommendation are required.
+Since you are not writing the letters it might seem as though this is the easiest part of putting together your application.
 Don’t be fooled as getting the best recommendation you can requires preparation and work.

-The letter should be from a teacher, guidance counselor, adviser or supervisor who knows you well.
-In particular, those that are able to write the best letter of recommendation are individuals who have direct knowledge of your academic and personal qualifications for college study.
-At the start of your senior year in high school consider making a list of people you believe would provide a positive recommendation based on what they know about the quality of your schoolwork and personal characteristics.
+The letters may be from an employer, professor, supervisor of a community service project, etc.; however, they may not come from a family member, teaching assistant, co-worker, or friend.
+In particular, those that are able to write the best letter of recommendation are individuals who have direct knowledge of your academic and personal qualifications for study in the pharmacy professional program.
+We strongly encouraged you to take the initiative to establish academic relationships with professors and other instructors early on in your college career.
+It is important that the recommenders get to know you as both a student and person so they are best able to include meaningful comments in their letters of recommendation.
+At the start of fall semester prior to when you plan to enter the professional program consider making a list of people you believe would provide a positive recommendation based on what they know about the quality of your academic, work, community service and/or personal characteristics.
 Approach each person on your list individually and ask for his/her thoughts about providing you with a letter.
 Those that have the highest regard for you will likely indicate that they regard it as an honor to be considered to write a letter of recommendation and will be enthusiastic to do so.
 For most of you, it will probably be among these individuals that you select your final choice to write the letter.

-You will also be asked whether or not you wish to waive your rights to access or view the letter of recommendation your writer submits.
+You will also be asked during the PharmCAS application process whether or not you wish to waive your rights to access or view the letter of recommendation your writer submits.
 This is entirely your decision.
 Many writers are more comfortable in writing a letter with the knowledge that you will not be able to personally read it.
 Please be aware, however, that if you do waive your right of access to the recommendation that you will never be given an opportunity to review it.

-In addition to the form and pre-addressed envelope you should make sure your recommender has everything else he/she needs to write the letter and provide it on time.
-Be sure the writer is aware of the deadline for submitting the letter.
-Consider giving the writer two copies of the recommendation form in case he/she makes an error in filling it out.
-Other items you might consider providing are the personal statement you’ve written for your application, a copy of your resume and/or a listing of your achievements and activities and information about the LIU Pharmacy Pharm.D. program.
+In addition the PharmCAS instructions you should make sure your recommenders have everything else they need to write their letters and provide them on time.
+Be sure the writers are aware of the deadline for submitting the letters.
+You might consider providing your recommenders with the personal statement you’ve written for your application and a copy of your resume and/or a listing of your achievements and activities to aid them in drafting their letters.

-Keep in mind that the writer of your letter of recommendation is performing a significant personal favor on your behalf.
-Be sure to show your appreciation by sending your recommender a note of thanks.
+Keep in mind that the writers of your letters of recommendation are performing a significant personal favor on your behalf.
+Be sure to show your appreciation by sending your recommenders a note of thanks.

-A college education is a big investment in your future - one that will pay off through increased knowledge and better career opportunities.
+A college education, particular one in a professional program, is a big investment in your future - one that will pay off through increased knowledge and better career opportunities.
 Experts will tell you that it’s never too early to start creating a financial plan for college costs.
-Review our tuition and fees schedule to begin to develop a sense of what your college education will cost you.
+Review our tuition and fees schedule to begin to develop a sense of what your pharmacy education will cost you.
 Start discussing the costs with your family and carefully review our financial aid and scholarships pages for information on the various ways through which you may obtain loans, grants and/or scholarships to assist you in meeting the financial obligations of your college studies.